 Yes.
 There will be a few stations with water, gel packs, and salt tablets, snacks, and basic first aid if needed.
 At the finish line there will be water, fruit and food.
 We recommend you carry either a water bottle and/or hydration pack.
 Study the course maps to know where station locations are for your distance.

 Proper hydration is essential when running any distance, but especially on trail races.
 One of the greatest dangers for runners is completing the race in a dehydrated state.
 We encourage runners to plan on being hydrated throughout the event.

 Yes.
 There will be portable toilets by the start/finish line area.
 However as this is a trail race there will not be bathrooms available on the course.
 If you have to go while running and are unable to hold off until the finish, then simply jump off the course and go into the bushes.
 The stations will have toilet paper available if needed, but we recommend that you carry a few tissues just incase.

 Yes.
 There will be a gear drop available at the start/finish line so you can quickly access your bag after finishing the race.
 However there is no gear drop on the course.

-Yes and no. The 5K and 10K course are very close to accurate distances, while the Half Marathon course is a bit longer.
+Yes and no. The 5K and 10K course are very close to accurate distances, while the Half Marathon course is closer to 13.7 miles.